realkoder/realkoder/README.md

 ## `HELLO WORLD` I'm Alexander, aka realkoder 👋

-I'm a Copenhagen-based junior full-stack developer with a strong focus on backend excellence.
+I'm a Copenhagen-based full-stack developer with a strong focus on backend excellence.
 Currently pursuing a Bachelor’s Degree in Software Development 🎓

 I'm also working on [Munchora](https://munchora.pro), an AI Recipe Generator and shopping list manager app. 🌟

 ### Passion
 I love tackling new challenges 💪 exploring innovative technologies 🌐 and delivering high-quality solutions that meet customer needs.
-Let's build something great together! 🚀✨

 <br>